wheatstalk/cdk-intrinsic-validator/README.md

     Validation.httpCheck({
       // Replace this URL with a public endpoint of your own
       url: 'https://httpstat.us/200',
+      // (optional) Expect an http 200 status
+      expectedStatus: '200',
+      // (optional) Ignore http 4xx or 502 statuses and retry the check up to the timeout
+      retryStatus: '400-499,502',
+      // (optional) Try for up to 14 minutes
+      timeout: Duration.minutes(14),
       // (optional) Check the page content for a node-compatible regex
       checkPattern: '\\d+\\s+OK',
       // (optional) Provide regex flags